positlabs/fast-artistic-videos-docker/README.md

 In flownet2-docker/ run `./build.sh` to build the positlabs/flownet2 image.

 In the root, run `npm run build` to build the main image.
 It will be tagged based on the current gcloud project.
+You can edit [env.js](https://github.com/positlabs/fast-artistic-videos-docker/blob/master/dev/env.js#L14) to change the tag.

 ## Deploy to Kubernetes Engine